Skip to main content

 Human History

 Kilimanjaro's slopes have been inhabited for thousands of years by the Chaga (Chagga) people, who developed sophisticated irrigation systems on the mountain's fertile volcanic flanks, growing coffee, bananas, and food crops.
-The Chaga kingdoms were organized and relatively powerful before European contact.
+The Chaga kingdoms were organised and relatively powerful before European contact.
 European missionaries and explorers first reported seeing Kilimanjaro's snow-capped summit in the 1840s; accounts were initially disbelieved in Europe, as a snow-covered mountain on the equator seemed impossible.
-German geographer Hans Meyer and Austrian mountaineer Ludwig Purtscheller made the first confirmed summit ascent of Uhuru Peak in 1889.
-The mountain lies entirely in Tanzania following the Anglo-German Agreement of 1886 which delineated the Kenya-Tanzania border.
+German geographer Hans Meyer and Austrian mountaineer Ludwig Purtscheller made the first confirmed summit ascent on 6 October 1889.
+[1]) The mountain lies entirely in Tanzania following the Anglo-German Agreement of 1886 which delineated the Kenya-Tanzania border.

 Park History

-Kilimanjaro National Park was established in 1973, protecting the summit zone above the forest line.
-The surrounding forest reserve had been protected since the colonial era.
+Kilimanjaro National Park was established in 1973, initially protecting the summit zone above the forest line.
+[1] The surrounding montane forest had been protected as the Kilimanjaro Forest Reserve during the colonial era; a 2005 extension incorporated this forest into the national park.
 The park was listed as a UNESCO World Heritage Site in 1987.
-Tanzania National Parks (TANAPA) manages the park, and climbing fees — which increased substantially in 2012 and again in 2022 — are a major source of national park revenue.
+[2] Tanzania National Parks (TANAPA) manages the park, and climbing fees — which increased substantially in 2012 and again in 2022 — are a major source of national park revenue.
 The climbing industry around Kilimanjaro supports tens of thousands of local guides, porters, and support staff.
-The mountain's glaciers have been a subject of intense scientific scrutiny as indicators of climate change, with NASA and numerous universities conducting long-term monitoring programs.
+The mountain's glaciers have been a subject of intense scientific scrutiny as indicators of climate change, with NASA and numerous universities conducting long-term monitoring programmes.

 Major Trails And Attractions